Sabuwa

-Sabuwa (or Sabua) is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is in the town of Sabuwa in the south of the area near sabuwa new market, on the border with Kaduna State at.
+Sabuwa (or Sabua) is a town and Local Government Area in Katsina State, Nigeria on the border with Kaduna State at.

 It has an area of 642 km^{2} and a population of 136,050 at the 2006 census.

 The postal code of the area is 830.

 The representative of the House of Representatives for the Faskari/Kankara/Sabuwa constituency is mai nauyi.

-Climatic Condition

-With an average annual temperature of 63 °C, 160 inches of rain, and 45% humidity, Sabuwa has a tropical savanna climate.

-Temperature
+Climate/Temperature

 In April, Sabuwa experiences highs above 93 °F, while in June and October, lows fall below 84 °F.